University Of Richmond: $471.3M Revenue, $459.6M Expenses

 - 2023

-University Of Richmond earns a C on the efficiency rubric — the median bucket on the LakeQuality scale, indicating performance close to the national midpoint across program spending, executive compensation, and financial reserves.
-Composite score: 63/100.
+University Of Richmond earns a C on the efficiency rubric — the median bucket on the NonprofitTruth scale, indicating performance close to the national midpoint across financial reserves, officer compensation, and revenue consistency.
+Composite score: 54/100.

 University Of Richmond is a large nonprofit by U.S. standards: $471.3M in 2023 revenue against $459.6M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Reserves are the limiting factor: University Of Richmond carries relatively few months of operating expenses on its balance sheet, which can leave an organization exposed if a major funding source pauses.

 Five-year revenue is essentially flat — University Of Richmond's funding base appears stable but not growing.
 For mature organizations this is often the steady state; for younger ones it can signal a funding plateau worth diagnosing.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: University Of Richmond reports $7.1M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $471.3M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, University Of Richmond sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How University Of Richmond Compares

-University Of Richmond directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 11 points below the Education category average.
-The organization holds 96.8 months of operating reserves, indicating strong financial stability.
+University Of Richmond earns a NonprofitTruth efficiency grade of C (54/100).
+That is 10 points below the Education category average.
+Compensation for current officers and key employees represents 1.50% of total revenue.
+The organization holds 96.8 months of operating reserves, indicating strong financial cushion.

 Revenue History